-You must remember that any time the cursor is on one of the numeric entry fields and you unintentionally press a key that the field accepts, the pop-up will appear and the number you pressed will replace your current value.
+Any time the cursor is on one of the numeric entry fields and you unintentionally press a key that the field accepts, the pop-up will appear and the number you pressed will replace your current value.
 To close the pop-up and return the original value, press the CLEAR ENTRY key.